 "I am reading Memories, Dreams, Reflections by CG Jung, a work I had avoided till now, partly because I felt that the Jungians were the most terrible idolaters on the planet.
 However, this is mostly not Jung’s fault, just as being turned into a god was mostly not Jesus’s fault.
 The beauty of reading Jung… Continue reading Memories, Dreams, Reflections

 An early April sky amid the Chiltern Hills Inchoate: not yet made complete, certain, or specific : not perfected: imperfectly formed or developed.
 What we are accustomed to call “reality” is an interpreted reality, one which accords with a culture, and can be communicated in words, and shared.
-Our culture may assure us that reality… Continue reading Reality is inchoate
+Our culture may assure us that reality… Continue reading inchoate reality—ah!

 Spring, or the talk that never was